gnosis/example-safe-web3-provider/README.md

 ```

 ## Dapp interaction
-Dapps like this one must be **whitelisted** in the Safe Browser Extension in order to have full access to the provider.
+Dapps like this one must be **whitelisted** in the Gnosis Safe Authenticator in order to have full access to the provider.

 **Different situations:**

-- **Only Safe Browser Extension is installed**
+- **Only Gnosis Safe Authenticator is installed**
 	- **Dapp is not whitelisted**
 		- *Dapp integrates safe-web3-provider*
 			- Dapp is unusable.
 Local safe-web3-provider is empty (no Safe account data and pop-up never opens).